Deepika-505/html-by-deepika/README.md

-# python-by-deepika
+#html-by-deepika
-This repository contains my Python projects and practice code
+This repository contains my html projects and practice code